 What is a preprint?
 How are preprints good for my career?
 Where should I upload my preprint?
-Read these FAQs to learn more about preprints and how they benefit your research.
+Read these FAQs to Learn more about preprints and how they benefit your research.

 Have a question that isn't answered on this page?
 Ask us at firstname.lastname@example.org or using the support center beacon.

 A preprint is a complete manuscript shared with a public audience without peer review.
 Often, preprints are also submitted for peer review and publication in a traditional scholarly journal.
 Preprints uploaded to OSF Preprints or a community preprint server accelerate scholarly communication and public access.